History of applications of martingales in survival analysis: Introduction

 However, with this development the theory lagged behind.
 Why did the Cox model work?
 How should one understand the plethora of tests?
 What were the asymptotic properties of the Kaplan-Meier estimator?
 In order to understand this, one had to take seriously the stochastic process character of the data, and the martingale concept turned out to be very useful in the quest for a general theory.
 The present authors were involved in pioneering work in this area from the mid-seventies and we shall describe the development of these ideas.
 It turned out that the martingale concept had an important role to play in statistics.
-In the 35 years gone by since the start of this development, there is now an elaborate theory, and recently it has started to penetrate into the general theory of longitudinal data (Diggle, Farewell and Henderson, 2007).
+In the 45 years gone by since the start of this development, there is now an elaborate theory, and it has started to penetrate into the general theory of longitudinal data \cite{diggle-et-al-2007}.
 However, martingales are not really entrenched in statistics in the sense that statistics students are routinely taught about martingales.
 While almost every statistician will know the concept of a Markov process, far fewer will have a clear understanding of the concept of a martingale.
 We hope that this historical account will help statisticians, and probabilists, understand why martingales are so valuable in survival analysis.

+It should be mentioned that this was of course not the first use of martingales in statistics.
+For instance, martingales have played an important role in sequential analysis \cite{lai-2009}.

-The introduction of martingales into survival analysis started with the 1975 Berkeley Ph.D.\ thesis of one of us (Aalen, 1975) and was then followed up by the Copenhagen based cooperation between several of the present authors.
-The first journal presentation of the theory was Aalen (1978b).
-General textbook introductions from our group have been given by Andersen, Borgan, Gill and Keiding (1993), and by Aalen, Borgan and Gjessing (2008).
-An earlier textbook was the one by Fleming and Harrington (1991).
+The introduction of martingales into survival analysis started with the 1975 Berkeley Ph.D.\ thesis of Odd Aalen \cite{aalen-1975} and was then followed up by the Copenhagen based cooperation between several of the present authors.
+The first journal presentation of the theory was given in 1978 by Aalen~\cite{aalen-1978b}.
+General textbook introductions from our group have been given by Andersen, Borgan, Gill and Keiding~\cite{andersen-et-al-1993}, and by Aalen, Borgan and Gjessing~\cite{aalen-et-al-2008}.
+An earlier textbook was the one by Flemming and Harrington~\cite{fleming-harrington-1991}.